PANDEMIC RULES & REGULATIONS

-When feasible, staff members and older children wear face coverings within the facility.
-Cloth face coverings will NEVER be put on babies and children under the age of two because of the danger of suffocation.
+When feasible, staff members and children 3 years of age or older are required to wear face coverings within the facility.
+They can wear mask or face shields or a combination of the two.
+Face coverings will NEVER be put on babies and children under the age of two because of the danger of suffocation.

 We are supporting our communities by providing temporary or emergency child care services for the children of essential service providers such as first responders, healthcare workers, transit or food retail workers, and persons who do not have paid leave, cannot work from home, or do not have a family caregiver at home.